vane44/giraffeMaker/readme.md

 };
 ```

-In this snippet of code, we take the shout functionality out of the maker function, and share it across each instance of "thing".
-We did this by assigning a property on each thing, which points to the shout variable.
-Now any time you try to run .shout() on a thing, it will find var shout in the global scope, and run that code.
+In this snippet of code, we take the `shout` functionality out of the maker function, and share it across each instance of "thing".
+We did this by assigning a property on each "thing", which points to the `shout` variable.
+Now any time you try to run `shout()` on a "thing", it will find `var shout` in the global scope, and run that code.

 #### Why do we need the keyword `this`?
 If we move the functionality outside of the maker function, we lose our previous way of referring to the created object, which was something like this.